Hamiltonian analysis of Mimetic gravity with higher derivatives: Mimetic gravity with higher derivative terms couples to the curvature

-The Hamiltonian analysis in the Jordan frame is consistent with the analysis in the Einstein frame, thus we have shown that our conclusion is independent of the frame: the number of DOFs according to Dirac in the general theory \eqref{S2} is 4, and it is reduced to 3 in the unitary gauge.
-We deduce the extra DOF is automatically eliminated by the homogeneous field configurations.
+In the above two subsections, we have shown that the number of DOFs is the same between the Einstein frame and the Jordan frame, thus our result is independent of the frame as expected.
+More explicitly, We find that the number of DOFs for the general theory \eqref{S2} is 4, and reduce to 3 under the unitary gauge.
+The extra DOF seems to be automatically eliminated by the homogeneous field configurations.